AyhamAlaama/LambdaExpression/ReadMe.md

 Func<int,bool> ex = x => x % 2=0;
 //Action with sequence-of-statements
  ```
+`
+`

-> Any lambda expression can be converted to a delegate type
+> Note : Any lambda expression can be converted to a delegate type